 Cocaine is a crystalline tropane alkaloid that functions as a stimulant, appetite suppressant and an anesthetic.
-Commonly referred to as Blow, Coke, Snow and White lady, the drug is usually available in the form of a fine white powder, but the “crack” cocaine variation looks like oily shards of crystal.
-The drug is a Schedule II substance, making it illegal for recreational use.
-With few exceptions, the coca plant itself is prohibited within the U.S. When snorted, cocaine causes direct damage to nasal mucosa and nasal cavity.
+Commonly referred to as Blow, Coke, Snow and White lady, the drug is usually available in the form of a fine white powder.
+However, crack cocaine looks like oily shards of crystal.
+Cocaine is a Schedule II substance and is illegal for recreational use.
+With a few exceptions, the coca plant itself is prohibited within the U.S. When snorted, cocaine causes direct damage to nasal mucosa and nasal cavity.
 It travels through the bloodstream, resulting in various negative health effects.